python-trio/trio-asyncio/README.rst

 ``add_reader`` and ``add_writer`` work as usual, if you really need them.

-However, you might consider converting these calls to native Trio tasks.
+However, you might consider converting code using these calls to native Trio tasks.

 ---------
  Signals